Do you use scripture to pray over your home and family?

 The Lord curses the house of the wicked, but he blesses the home of the upright.
 Proverbs 3:33 NLT

 When we moved into our home, we walked through it, anointed it will oil and prayed blessing and peace over it.

 But this doesn’t have to be a one-time thing.

-We can continue to bless our house and every person who steps foot in it.
+You can continue to bless and pray over your home and every person who steps foot in it.

 A Well-Built Home

 A wise woman builds her home, but a foolish woman tears it down with her own hands.

 As women, we have an incredible opportunity and responsibility to set the atmosphere in our homes.
 I don’t know about you, but I want to be a woman who builds her home and not tears it down.